-If you’re at all active in any keto/low carb forums, belong to any Facebook groups, or browse low carb blogs with any regularity, you’ve probably seen the new keto craze: CHAFFLES!
+If you’re at all active in any keto/low carb forums, belong to any Facebook groups (join mine – lots of fun recipes and support!), or browse low carb blogs with any regularity, you’ve probably seen the new keto craze: CHAFFLES!

 They popped up overnight and became an instant success and now they’re showing up everywhere.

 I’m not sure who created chaffles, but I can tell you that the success of this recipe is real.
 Keep on reading, because these are definitely NOT your average waffle and definitely NOT just for breakfast!

 A chaffle is a waffle made of cheese and eggs. <— Before you click away in horror and disgust, let me insist that THIS IS DELICIOUS and you really will have no idea that you’re eating cheesy eggs.

 Many people add other ingredients (myself included!), but the most basic chaffle is eggs and cheese.